TheRenegadeCoder/sample-programs/archive/x/python/contact-management/README.md

-# simple apps in python
+# management contact in python